toji/toji.dev/webgpu-best-practices/device-loss.md

 Simply restarting becomes more aggravating for the user in cases where the user has some state on the page that they would lose when doing so.
 For example: A game where progress would be lost on restart or a product configuration tool where the defaults are restored when the WebGPU content is reloaded.
 In these cases you want to consider saving the user's state and restoring it when re-building the GPU resources.

 This takes significantly more effort because it requires your application to track all of the applicable state needed to restore the user back to a specific point.
-Anything that is tracked exclusively on the GPU (uniform buffers and such) will be lost, so you'll need to be syncing out restorable state to JavaScript (and ideally saving it to some sort of persistant storage mechanism like [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).
+Anything that is tracked exclusively on the GPU (uniform buffers and such) will be lost, so you'll need to be syncing out restorable state to JavaScript (and ideally saving it to some sort of persistent storage mechanism like [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).

 Because of this it's best if you build your app from the ground up with the ability to restore the user's progress in mind.
-For existing apps, hopfully you have already been doing that for other reasons (saving progress across browser sessions, filling out order forms, etc.)
+For existing apps, hopefully you have already been doing that for other reasons (saving progress across browser sessions, filling out order forms, etc.)

 You should consider which aspects of your app are important to restore if needed.
 The exact position of every particle in a particle system is unlikely to be important to the user, for example, but the color that they chose for a product or the position of a game character in the world are more important to preserve.